ralfbiedert/cheats.rs/content/_index.md

 </mini-table>

-They can be neat way to give
+They can be neat way to give:
-- foreign types
+- foreign types,
-- lots of functionality
+- lots of functionality,
-- in a modular way
+- in a modular way,
 - if they just implement a narrow interface.

 </description>